• Home

 Instructions

-2. Add garlic, onion, pepper, carrot, and kale.
-Saute' for about 3 minutes until slightly browned and kale has wilted.
+• Add onion, pepper, carrot and kale.
+Saute' for about 5 minutes until softened.
+Add kale and sauté until wilted, about 3 minutes.

-3. Add black eyed peas, tomatoes, and spices.
-Carefully toss to combine and heat for a few minutes longer.
+• Add black eyed peas and tomatoes.
+Carefully toss to combine and heat for 2-3 minutes longer.
 Taste and adjust seasoning.

 I used quick cook black eyed peas I found in the produce section of the grocery store.
 I cooked them for about 10 minutes per the instructions on the package while I chopped the veggies.
 You can use dried peas, just soak and cook fully and drain before adding to skillet.
 Canned peas would work as well.
 Just drain and rinse before adding to the skillet.